joshjoll/FOOD/README.md

 <img src="public/Search.PNG">

-# FOOD
+# Food

+## Description

 Food.
 We all need it, we all eat it, but the average person throws away 300 lbs of food a year, valued at almost $2200.
-Food is designed to help make cooking more efficient by finding recipes for the food that you already have in your house.
+FOOD is designed to help make cooking more efficient by finding recipes for the food that you already have in your house, saving yourself money and shopping time.

-With FOOD, you can add your favorite recipes and search other's by the ingredients you already have, saving yourself money and shopping time.
+FOOD is a recipe finding site designed to put ingredients first that allows the user to search by ingredients they already have, making cooking less wasteful.
+Food allows the user to search the recipe database for recipes that contain their ingredients.
+To help the user find what they're looking for, it also allows them set dietary restrictions as a part of their user profile, such as Vegetarian, Vegan, or Dairy-Free, to help them find their recipe sooner.
+Additionally, it allows the user to favorite recipes to easily find them later one.
+FOOD is a crowd-sourced site, meaning anyone can add their favorite recipes to the database!

 ## Technologies Used

-This game some of the following languages, and should be supported in most browsers:
+The following is some of the languages used in this app:
+1. ReactJS
+1. Node.js
+1. Express
 1. HTML
 1. CSS
 1. Javascript
-1. Node.js
-1. Express
-1. ReactJS
 1. MongoDB
 1. Mongoose

 <img src="public/newRecipe.PNG">

-## Development issues
+## Development

-During the development of Pickups, the dev team decided to roll out certain features in future updates to make sure the current user experience is bug free.

-1. Our original plan was to rely on a 3rd party API that had a thorough database of recipes and various other nutritional facts, however it was limited in the types of calls and queries we could make.
-We opted instead to create and store our own recipes in a Mongo database, and query those instead.
-In the future we plan on expanding the models to allow more query options to users, including various nutritional data.
-1. Not using the 3rd party API cut into the time we had to perfect other features.
-Our user profile did not get expanded or flushed out like originally planned to include a user's nutritional preferences, or their stock pantry items that are included in every search.
-Additionally we were not able to add in various search filters to the search function to better refine a user's results.
+FOOD started as a solo class project, but has been grown and improved upon over time.
+FOOD uses a React front-end, a Node/Express.js back-end, MongoDB as it's database, and is currently being hosted on Heroku.

+During the development of FOOD, items were prioritized to put out a MVC to allow for scalability and future growth.
+Here are some items that will be added in the near future

+1. Including Regular Expressions to search criteria to get better matches on ingredients.
+1. Potential introduction of a 3rd party API to help grow the database of recipes.
+1. Updating of user dietary preferences.
+1. Allowing users to include stock items -- ingredients they always have on hand that can be optionally included in every search.

-## Find your next game here!
+## Find your next recipe here!

 You can FOOD here.
 Please feel free to add your favorite recipes, and stay tuned for more features coming soon!

 https://stark-sierra-34176.herokuapp.com/

-## Future Plans

-As we expand we want to more better refine the search results for the user to better find the type of food they're looking for.
-Additionally, we will be expanding the user profile to include more personalized results based on pre-selected criteria by the user.